When you reflect back on the past year as a parent, do you remember feeling stressed out most of the time?

 - Create a weekly or daily ritual for personal time.
 Resolve to make personal time for yourself such as a daily jog or a weekly art class.
 Communicate this to your family and THEN STICK WITH IT.

-I hope the above 20 tips help you enjoy your family and your life more in 2015.
+I hope the above 20 tips help you enjoy your family and your life more this year.

 Remember that an imbalance in the above areas is often unavoidable due to life’s unpredictableness.
 If life throws a screw ball your way that causes you to become unbalanced, just try to bring back your balance as soon as you can.